WilliamMillet/terminus/dev_notes.md

 - IP white list or black list
 - Add rate limiting based on IP
 - Cooking parsing
+- Allow for content types other then the ones I support.
+It is very limited as of now

 ```py
 schema = RouteSchema(